-outage An interruption of the electric power supply to a user PEIS Programmatic Environmental Impact Statement PI Point of intersection at which two straight transmission line sections intersect to form an angle RCRA Resource Conservation and Recovery Act riparian Related to or located on the banks of a river or stream ROW Right-of-way, a corridor containing a transmission line runoff That portion of total precipitation that eventually enters a stream or river SHPO State Historic Preservation Officer SMZ Streamside management zone structure A pole or tower that supports a transmission line substation A facility connected to a transmission line used to reduce voltage so that electric power may be delivered to a local power distributor or user switching station Essentially a substation without transformers and that operates at a single voltage.
-Its main purpose is for operational flexibility in connecting circuits or isolating a faulty part of the system in the event of an unexpected outage surface water Water collecting on the ground or in a stream, river, lake, or wetland; it is naturally lost through evaporation and seepage into the groundwater switch A device used to complete or break an electrical connection SWPPP Stormwater Pollution Prevention Plan TDEC Tennessee Department of Environment and Conservation TDOT Tennessee Department of Transportation TEPCO Tennessee Electric Power Company TMDL Total maximum daily load threatened species A species likely to become endangered within the foreseeable future TRAM Tennessee Rapid Assessment Method developed to rapidly determine the condition of a wetland in the field based solely on hydrogeomorphic classification meant to be a "snapshot" of current condition based on on-site and external influences and variables relative to a reference standard.
-Information on the condition of the wetland is then used to evaluate a proposed impact justification and assess mitigation needs.
-TVA Tennessee Valley Authority TVAR Tennessee Valley Archaeological Research TWRA Tennessee Wildlife Resources Agency U. S. United States USACE U. S. Army Corps of Engineers
+outage An interruption of the electric power supply to a auser PEIS Programmatic Environmental Impact Statemen Programmatic Environmental Impact Statement Point of intersection at which two straight trans sections intersect to form an angle mission line RCRA Resource Conservation and Recovery Act Resource Conservation and Recovery Act riparian Related to or located on the banks of a river or stream ROW Right-of-way, a corridor containing a transmiss ion line runoff That portion of total precipitation that eventually That portion of total precipitation that eventually enters a stream or river SHPO State Historic Preservation Officer SMZ Streamside management zone structure A pole or tower that supports a transmission lin e substationA facility connected to a transmission line used that electric power may be delivered to a local • switching station single voltage.
+Its main purpose is for operation connecting circuits or isolating a faulty part of the an unexpected outage nal flexibility in surface water Water collecting on the ground or in a stream, is naturally lost through evaporation and seepa switch A device used to complete or break an electrica A device used to complete or break an electrical connection SWPPP Stormwater Pollution Prevention Plan TDEC Tennessee Department of Environment and Co onservation TDOT Tennessee Department of Transportation Tennessee Department of Transportation TEPCO Tennessee Electric Power Company Tennessee Electric Power Company TMDL Total maximum daily load threatened species A species likely to become endangered within t the foreseeable future Tennessee Rapid Assessment Method develop the condition of a wetland in the field based sol classification meant to be a "snapshot" of curre on-site and external influences and variables re standard.
+Information on the condition of the we evaluate a proposed impact justification and as ely on hydrogeomorphic ent condition based on elative to a reference etland is then used to TRAMthe condition of a wetland in the field based solclassification meant to be a "snapshot" of curre on-site and external influences and variables re standard.
+Information on the condition of the we ely on hydrogeomorphic ent condition based on elative to a reference etland is then used to TRAMthe condition of a wetland in the field based sol classification meant to be a "snapshot" of curre on-site and external influences and variables re standard.
+Information on the condition of the we evaluate a proposed impact justification and as ely on hydrogeomorphic ent condition based on elative to a reference etland is then used to TRAMthe condition of a wetland in the field based sol classification meant to be a "snapshot" of curre on-site and external influences and variables re standard.
+Information on the condition of the we evaluate a proposed impact justification and asTVATennessee Valley Authority ely on hydrogeomorphic ent condition based on elative to a reference etland is then used to TRAMthe condition of a wetland in the field based sol classification meant to be a "snapshot" of curre on-site and external influences and variables re standard.
+Information on the condition of the we evaluate a proposed impact justification and asTVATennessee Valley AuthorityTVARTennessee Valley Archaeological Research ely on hydrogeomorphic ent condition based on elative to a reference etland is then used to